WrestleMania 43: Background

 In early 2018, WWE began a 10-year strategic multiplatform partnership with the Ministry of Sport (formerly General Sports Authority) in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
-In September 2025, rumors circulated that WWE were planning on hosting a WrestleMania in Saudi Arabia.
-On 11 September 2025, WWE Chief Content Officer Paul "Triple H" Levesque posted on X that a huge announcement would be made via WWE's YouTube channel the following day.
-That day at a press conference featuring Levesque and the Chairman of Saudi Arabia's General Entertainment Authority (GEA), Turki Alalshikh, as well as WWE Hall of Famers The Undertaker and Shawn Michaels and current WWE wrestlers Seth Rollins, Logan Paul, Bianca Belair, Liv Morgan, Stephanie Vaquer, and Charlotte Flair, WWE announced that WrestleMania 43 in 2027 would be the first WrestleMania to take place outside of North America, as it would be held in Riyadh, Saudi Arabia as part of the 2026–2027 Riyadh Season, with the event also promoted as WrestleMania Riyadh.
-The exact date and venue were not confirmed.
+In May 2024, the chairman of Saudi Arabia's General Entertainment Authority (GEA), Turki Alalshikh, announced that the country was in talks with WWE to bring either the Royal Rumble or WrestleMania to the country in 2026 or 2027.
+In September the following year, after it was confirmed that the 2026 Royal Rumble would be held in Saudi Arabia, rumors began circulating that WWE were also planning on hosting a WrestleMania in the country.
+On September 11, 2025, WWE Chief Content Officer Paul "Triple H" Levesque posted on X that a huge announcement would be made via WWE's YouTube channel the following day.
+That day at a press conference featuring Levesque and Alalshikh, as well as WWE Hall of Famers The Undertaker and Shawn Michaels and active WWE wrestlers Seth Rollins, Logan Paul, Bianca Belair, Liv Morgan, Stephanie Vaquer, and Charlotte Flair, WWE announced that WrestleMania 43 in 2027 would be the first WrestleMania to take place outside of North America, as it would be held in Riyadh, Saudi Arabia as part of the 2026–2027 Riyadh Season, with the event also promoted as WrestleMania Riyadh.
+This will be the 17th event in the Saudi Arabian partnership.
+While the exact date and venue have not been announced, WWE did confirm that the two-night event would be held in April 2027 as they announced watch parties to be held in the United States, including the Infosys Theater in New York City, New York and select Cosm locations.

-WWE had originally wanted to book WrestleMania 44 in 2028 for Saudi Arabia as they had other commitments for 2027.
-However, according to wrestling journalist Dave Meltzer of the Wrestling Observer Newsletter, GEA Chairman Alalshikh pushed for WWE to hold WrestleMania 43 in the country to coincide with the 300th anniversary of the founding of the First Saudi state.
+WrestleMania 43 was originally intended to be held in the United States at the New Nissan Stadium in Nashville, Tennessee, as in May 2023, Burke Nihill, president and chief executive officer of the Tennessee Titans of the National Football League, claimed that WWE were committed to holding the event at the stadium if its construction was complete in time.
+In April 2026, Nashville's tourism group confirmed this was the original plan, but the 2027 date did not work out and they were looking at future years to host the event.
+WWE had also originally wanted to book WrestleMania 44 in 2028 for Saudi Arabia; however, according to wrestling journalist Dave Meltzer of the Wrestling Observer Newsletter, GEA Chairman Alalshikh pushed for WrestleMania 43 as it coincided with the 300th anniversary of the founding of the First Saudi state.

 Broadcast outlets

-In addition to airing on traditional pay-per-view worldwide, WrestleMania 43 will be available to livestream on ESPN's direct-to-consumer streaming service in the United States, Netflix in most international markets, and the WWE Network in any remaining countries that have not yet transferred to Netflix due to pre-existing contracts.
+In addition to airing on traditional pay-per-view worldwide, WrestleMania 43 will be available to livestream on the ESPN streaming service in the United States, Netflix in most international markets, and SuperSport in Sub-Saharan Africa.

 Storylines

 The event will include matches that result from scripted storylines.
-Results are predetermined by WWE on the Raw and SmackDown brands, while storylines are produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.
+Results are predetermined by WWE on the Raw and SmackDown brands while storylines are produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.